AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-manage.md

 ### SQL Server Data Tools in Visual Studio
 [SQL Server Data Tools][SQL Server Data Tools] (SSDT) in Visual Studio allows you to connect to, manage, and develop your databases.
 If you're an application developer familiar with Visual Studio or other integrated development environments (IDEs), try using SSDT in Visual Studio.

 SSDT includes the SQL Server Object Explorer which enables you to visualize, connect, and execute scripts against SQL Data Warehouse databases.
-To quickly connect to SQL Data Warehouse, you can simply click the **Open in Visual Studio** button in the command bar when viewing the database details in the Azure Classic Portal.
+To quickly connect to SQL Data Warehouse, you can simply click the **Open in Visual Studio** button in the command bar when viewing the database details in the Azure Classic Management Portal.

 To get started with SSDT in Visual Studio, see [Query Azure SQL Data Warehouse with Visual Studio][Query Azure SQL Data Warehouse with Visual Studio].